 Journals

-The Journal of Public Management and International Relations (JPMIR) is a double-blind, peer-reviewed, open-access journal dedicated to providing a platform for researchers to share ideas, insights, and developments in public sector management, including domestic and external relations, as well as diplomacy.
-Researchers are invited to participate in sharing knowledge from diverse perspectives, including critical, philosophical, creative, and professional viewpoints.
+The Journal of Public Management and International Relations (JPMIR), ISSN: 3134-8769, is a double-blind, peer-reviewed, open-access journal dedicated to providing a platform for researchers to share ideas, insights, and developments in public sector management, including domestic and external relations and diplomacy.
+We invite researchers to share knowledge from diverse perspectives, including critical, philosophical, creative, and professional viewpoints.
 The journal welcomes articles from a wide range of theoretical and methodological approaches to research.
 It encourages submissions from various aspects of public sector management: politics, economy, governance, leadership, policy, power, accountability, service delivery, topical issues in international relations and diplomacy, and general issues in the management of governmental policies, among others.

 The African Journal of Inter/Multidisciplinary Studies (ISSN: 2663-4589) is an open access journal that publishes interdisciplinary research from diverse academic disciplines.
 The journal welcomes contributions from various academic disciplines.
 Since the aim is to promote interdisciplinary studies, submitted articles should demonstrate the potential for interdisciplinary research and should appeal to a wide variety of readers.
 The journal publishes full research articles in the fields of humanities, social sciences as well as science-related studies that could demonstrate interdisciplinary scope from different disciplines.
 The journal also publishes peer-reviewed short articles/commentaries where topical issues are discussed without empirical research.